 - Enroll in DUI School: There are many options for DUI schools in Jacksonville.

-(3) You will need to have proof of enrollment in a DUI school for the DHSMV Administrative Review Office.
-The Jacksonville office is located at 7439 Wilson Boulevard 32210, click here for driving directions.
+- Bring Proof of Enrollment: You will need to have proof of enrollment in a DUI school for the DHSMV Administrative Review Office.
+The DHSMV office has an application that must be filled out, and they require a $12.00 filing fee.

-The DHSMV office has an application that must be filled out and they require a $12.00 filing fee.
+The DHSMV office has an application that must be filled out, and they require a $12.00 filing fee.

-Who is NOT eligible for a DUI Hardship License in Florida?
+Who is not eligible for a DUI hardship license in Florida?

 - Florida law prohibits any hardship license for a 2nd or subsequent suspension for breath test refusal or if the person has been convicted of DUI section 316.193 two or more times.